 While security in the cloud requires a different approach than on-premises, considering there is no perimeter to protect and workloads/apps are dispersed across many different environments, that doesn’t mean it’s more difficult.

 Think of it like this—just because your new home has different locks than your old one, that doesn’t mean it’s harder to unlock.
 You just need a different key, or in this case, a different security strategy.
 And don’t try jamming your old key (legacy products) into that lock—82% of respondents in an ISC2 survey reported that traditional security solutions don’t work at all or have limited functionality in the cloud.

-While 52% of organisations in a SANS survey reported having high confidence in their visibility of north-south traffic, only 17% said the same about knowing what’s happening within their networks.
+While 52% of organizations in a SANS survey reported having high confidence in their visibility of north-south traffic, only 17% said the same about knowing what’s happening within their networks.

-Let’s take a look at how to design your security strategy to maximise cloud visibility so you can minimise vulnerabilities.
+Let’s take a look at how to design your security strategy to maximize cloud visibility so you can minimize vulnerabilities.

 Security by design

 The security by design or DevSecOps approach enables a smoother on-premises to cloud transition by encouraging collaboration between SecOps and DevOps teams to ensure security from migration to expansion that supports, instead of hinders, innovation.

 Security is often an afterthought to the development and migration process.
 This is like performing a home inspection after you’ve bought a home without conditions.
 While you can fix the issues you find, you are incurring a lot of financial risk by purchasing the unknown.
 Similarly, developers will deploy with security as an afterthought—which leads to security teams using various point products (108 on average) to avoid data breaches or hefty compliance fines.